On the Invariance of G\"odel's Second Theorem with regard to Numberings: Invariance of Gödel's Second Theorem

-Despite its satisfaction of Löb's conditions as well as its numeration of $T$-theorems, we believe that the provability predicate $\mathsf{Pr}_{T}^{\alpha}(x)$ obtained in Theorem~\ref{theorem:last} hardly qualifies as being \textit{intensionally correct}.
-Since according to the proof of Lemma~\ref{lemma:findenum:2}, $\mathsf{Pr}_{T}^{\alpha}(x)$ is of the form $\exists z \left( f(z,x) \wedge \mathsf{Pr}_T^{\gamma}(z) \right)$, with $f$ being a binumeration of $\alpha \circ \gamma^{-1}$, the intensional correctness of $\mathsf{Pr}_{T}^{\alpha}(x)$ is unlikely to hold, if made precise by a version of the resemblance criterion (see \citep[p.~676]{HalbachVisser1}).
-In the case that meaning postulates (see \citep[p.~676]{HalbachVisser1}) are employed as sufficient conditions for the expressibility of provability, it should be noted that computable equivalence is too weak to preserve proof-theoretic properties which are not merely schematic.
+Despite its satisfaction of Löb's conditions as well as its numeration of $T$-theorems, I believe that even if $\mathsf{Pr}^{\gamma}(x)$ is constructed canonically, the provability predicate $\mathsf{Pr}^{\alpha}(x)$ obtained in Theorem~\ref{theorem:last} hardly qualifies as being \textit{intensionally correct}.
+According to the proof of Lemma~\ref{lemma:findenum:2}, $\mathsf{Pr}^{\alpha}(x)$ is of the form $\exists z \left( f(z,x) \wedge \mathsf{Pr}^{\gamma}(z) \right)$, with $f$ being a binumeration of ${\alpha \circ \gamma^{-1}}$.
+The intensional correctness of $\mathsf{Pr}^{\alpha}(x)$ therefore presumably fails, if made precise by a version of the resemblance criterion (see \citep[p.~676]{HalbachVisser1} and footnote~\ref{ftn:meaningpost}).
+If intensional correctness is understood by recourse to meaning postulates (see \citep[p.~676]{HalbachVisser1}), it should be noted that computable equivalence is too weak to preserve proof-theoretic properties which are not merely schematic.